Corporate Law Changes to Come

-In essence, this new structure will encourage improved monitoring by enhancing the power and functions of audit etc committee members by partially using the committee system which includes outside directors.
+In essence, this new structure will encourage improved monitoring.
+It will do so by enhancing the power and functions of audit committee members by partially using the committee system which includes outside directors.

 3) Cash-out (Article 179 etc)

-The amendment act also provides for a new cash-out system which allows shareholders with a 90% or more share of the voting rights of a company to buy out all shares, stock acquisition rights, and bonds with stock acquisition rights held by the minority shareholders without obtaining a resolution at a shareholders’ meeting.
+The Act also provides for a new cash-out system for shareholders with 90% or more of the voting rights.
+It allows them to buy out all shares, stock acquisition rights, and bonds with stock acquisition rights held by the minority shareholders without obtaining a resolution at a shareholders’ meeting.

-This shortens the timeline from takeover bid to cash out, which, it is hoped, might also actually reduce the pressure faced by minority shareholders prior to the amendments.
+This shortens the timeline from takeover bid to cash out.
+It is hoped this will reduce the pressure faced by minority shareholders prior to the amendments.
 As such, this system was adopted.

 4) New requirement on parent companies transferring shares in subsidiaries (Article 467(1)(2)-2)

-Under the amendment act, parent companies will be required to obtain approval from its shareholders’ meeting before selling shares in a subsidiary if:
+Under the Revised Companies Act, parent companies will be required to obtain approval from its shareholders’ meeting before selling shares in a subsidiary if:

 a) The book value of the shares exceeds 20% of the total assets of the parent company, and